 Start your search by asking the financial aid office at the school(s) you are considering if they have compiled a list of institutional grant and scholarship programs available to their students, along with any application and deadline information.
-Many schools also keep a list of external scholarships-be sure to ask.
+Search the AccessLex Law School Scholarship Databank for more than 800 carefully curated and vetted scholarship opportunities and writing competitions at AccessLex.org/Databank.